 CASE SUMMARY

-In June 2019, the U.S. Supreme Court ruled against the House Defendants, finding that they lacked standing to appeal the lower court's invalidation of the redistricting plan on their own.
-The majority opinion first rejected the theory of standing based upon the asserted representation of the state's interests, explaining that Virginia law vests the state's Attorney General with the sole authority to represent the state's interests in civil litigation and at no point did the Attorney General authorize the House of Delegates to represent the state's interests here.
-Turning to the theory of standing based upon the interests of the House of Delegates itself, the Court stated that at no point has it held that the judicial invalidation of a state's law on constitutional grounds inflicts a judicially cognizable injury upon every governmental body involved in its passing.
-The majority went on to emphasize that in previous cases where a state's legislature was found to have standing to pursue an appeal on their own right, both chambers of the state's bicameral legislature were acting in unison so as to represent the legislature's interests as a whole.
-Here, as the sole chamber pursuing the appeal, the House Defendants cannot assert to be representing the interests of the Virginia legislature as a whole.
-Furthermore, the inevitable effects that the invalidation of a redistricting plan will have on the elections and composition of a state's legislature is not a sufficient injury for the purposes of standing.
+• On June 17, 2019, the U.S. Supreme Court held the Intervenor-House-Defendants lacked standing to appeal the lower court’s decision on their own.
+In rejecting their first standing theory, the Court explained Virginia law vests the Attorney General with the sole authority to represent the state’s interests in litigation and at no point did the Attorney General authorize the House of Delegates to represent those interests here.
+As for the second theory, the Court explained the judicial invalidation of a state’s law on constitutional grounds has never been held to inflict a judicially cognizable injury for standing purposes on every governmental body involved in its passing.
+Finally, the Court emphasized that, unlike here, prior cases allowing a state legislature to pursue an appeal on their own involved both chambers acting in unison to represent the legislature’s interests as a whole.

 Significance: (1) One chamber of a bicameral state legislature does not have standing to appeal the invalidation of a redistricting plan on its own when the State of which it is a part has declined to do so; (2) The invalidation of a state's legislatively enacted redistricting plan does not constitute a judicially cognizable injury upon the state's legislature which enacted it.